 - Finally, if a character on a sitcom or drama happens to be concerned about what they eat or–perish the thought–is a vegetarian, they’re often marginalized or branded as some kind of a hippie.

 Combined these subtle forms of influence have an impact on how we think and feel about food.
 And if the real food movement hopes to grow, here’s yet another roadblock we must overcome.

 So help me chip away at Big Food’s power by sharing my blog with your friends and family.
 Helping people learn more about what’s in their food is my passion.
 It’s why I write this blog.

 This week I’m also running a giveaway for signed copies of my novel, Fat Profits.
-If you enjoy thrillers and your concerned about the food you eat, you should definitely enter the giveaway and check out the FREE first chapter.
+If you enjoy thrillers and you’re concerned about the food you eat, you should definitely enter the giveaway and check out the FREE first chapter.
 Although Fat Profits is complete fiction, it brings to life the greed and corruption that is far too common in the world of Big Food.
-I’m hopeful that it can be a powerful tool in getting more people asking the question, “Is the food I eat safe?”
+I’m hopeful that it can be a powerful tool in getting more people to ask the question, “Is the food I eat safe?”

 As always, thanks for reading my blog.
 If you’re new to my site and you’d like to learn more inside scoop on the world of food, please subscribe here.

 [Subscribers who receive this post via email or RSS will need to visit my blog to participate in the giveaway.]